Vision Zero and Psychosocial Wellbeing

 • Employee evaluations of leaders as role models (questionnaire).

-• Frequency with which psychosocial wellbeing at the workplace is included on the agenda at meetings or in 1:1 dialogues?
+• Frequency of psychosocial wellbeing being included on the agenda at meetings or in 1:1 dialogues.

 Do we manage and evaluate risks related to the psychosocial working environment?